Published March 21, 2026 · Updated July 31, 2026

 - Method 4: Export and search your full chat history (advanced)

-- Method 5: Use an organizer extension for folders and persistent search (best for 50+ conversations)
+- Method 5: Use an organizer extension for folders and previewed search results (best for 50+ conversations)

 1. Use ChatGPT’s Built-In Search (Search Chat History)

-OpenAI added a search feature to ChatGPT’s sidebar in 2024, and it now searches across both conversation titles and message content.
+OpenAI added a search feature to ChatGPT’s sidebar in 2024, and it searches across both conversation titles and message content.
+Searching for a word that appears only in the middle of a reply will return that conversation, even if the word never appears in the title.

 How to use it: